udacity/nd087-c3-self-healing-architectures-exercises/lesson-2-deployment-strategies/exercises/README.md

     ```
    4. echo at the end the script the deployment is finished.
 6. Now we will do the opposite and rollback the deployment to the previous version `1.20.1` and pause halfway through
-   1. Update your script then execute
+   1. Update your script with the older image number then execute
    2. In a separate terminal pause the deployment with `kubectl rollout pause deployment nginx-rolling`
    3. Document the number of old and new versions deployed
    4. Then resume the deployment `kubectl rollout resume deployment nginx-rolling`